Being Impossible

-Being Impossible, originally released as Yo, imposible (English: I, Impossible or Impossible Me) is a 2018 Venezuelan drama film created by Patricia Ortega.
+Being Impossible (Spanish: Yo, imposible) is a 2018 drama film co-written and directed by Patricia Ortega.
 It features an intersex main character played by Colombian actress Lucía Bedoya, who has been widely praised for her performance.

 The film has been shown internationally at many festivals, and won several awards, including six at the Venezuelan Film Festival.
 Despite suffering many production setbacks due to the Crisis in Venezuela, the film was released in various countries between 2018 and 2020.
 The film has been critically reviewed, with a mixed response, and analyzed in depth by film and intersex issue writers.
 It was selected as the Venezuelan entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.

 Synopsis

 Ariel (Lucía Bedoya) is a 20-year-old woman who works as a seamstress in a clothing factory, though feels like she does not fit in.
 She has sex with her boyfriend, Carlos (Santiago Osuna), for the first time, but only feels intense pain.
 She mentions this to her mother, Dolores (María Elena Duque), who is ill with cancer.
 Though she encourages Ariel to keep trying so she can fulfil the role of a woman in their patriarchal society, she does mention that Ariel can visit her childhood doctor, Clemencia (Adyane Gonzalez).
 At work, Ariel feels more isolated as the other women, even her closest friend (Virginia Urdaneta), show their true colors and try to pry into everybody else's business.
 Ariel visits Clemencia several times, first being diagnosed with vaginal stenosis and prescribed medical dildos.
 Through visits with her mother and Clemencia, Ariel becomes more suspicious about what she is not being told, and finds herself in stress just as a new woman, Ana (Belkis Alvillares), joins the factory; Ariel is intrigued by Ana.

 With Ariel's pain worsening, Clemencia reveals to Ariel that she was born intersex and was submitted to a series of surgeries as a child to conform to a female body, which upsets her.
 She begins a clandestine relationship with Ana at the factory, though frequently tries to deny her feelings.
 Her nosy friend soon finds out and Ariel becomes the subject of homophobia, further conflicting her feelings about her gender identity and sexuality.
 The friend starts a fight with them at the factory that results in Ariel being fired.
 The narrative is intercut with testimonials from intersex people.